btemplep/beatdrop/docs/development.rst

 Nox
 ---

-Nox can be used for several pieces of automation.
+Nox can be used for several pieces of automation and to generally help with development.
 You can see what options are available with

 .. code-block:: console